Presbyterian Church of Aotearoa New Zealand: Abuse allegations

+In late July 2024, former Presbyterian Support Otago CEO Gillian Bremner was named in the final report of the Royal Commission of Inquiry into Abuse in Care as having instructed a staff member between 2017 and 2018 to destroy records linked to historical abuse.
+The only records preserved were the registers of names and dates of children and young people in the organisation's care.
+Male Survivors Otago denounced Bremner's actions as "despicable."
+On 26 July, Cooper Legal partner Sam Benton lodged a formal complaint against the New Zealand Law Society's president, Frazer Barton, after revelations that he had advised the PSO that it could destroy the records of all children in its care.
+Barton had previously served as a PSO board member at their destruction.
+Barton subsequently took leave from his position as president of the Law Society.
+Barton told The New Zealand Herald that he had only provided "informal advice" to Bremner and denied advising her to destroy the documents.
+On 26 July, PSO CEO Jo O'Neill resigned for undisclosed reasons.
+O'Neill had succeeded Bremner as CEO following her resignation.
+O'Neill had stated that "destroying the records was not a decision I would have made."

+In late September 2025, moderator Right Rev Rose Luxford issued an apology to abuse survivors who had been in the care of the Presbyterian Church.
+This apology was in response to the findings of the Royal Commission of Inquiry into Abuse in Care into historical abuse at religious and state-run institutions.
+50 survivors attended the first apology ceremony at the Otago Museum in Dunedin on 27 September.
+A second apology ceremony was held in Auckland on 4 October.

 Breakaway groups

 Several groups have broken away from the Presbyterian Church of Aotearoa New Zealand because of its liberal theology.

-In the late 1940s migrants from the Netherlands settling in New Zealand expected to find their spiritual homes in existing churches of Reformed persuasion, particularly the Presbyterian Church of New Zealand.
-Instead they found it "less Reformed in doctrine and practice than they had hoped."
+In the late 1940s, migrants from the Netherlands settling in New Zealand expected to find their spiritual homes in existing churches of Reformed persuasion, particularly the Presbyterian Church of New Zealand.
+Instead, they found it "less Reformed in doctrine and practice than they had hoped."
 They felt that the Declaratory Act of 1901 (which said that "diversity of opinion is recognised in this Church on such points in the Confession as do not enter into the substance of the Reformed Faith therein set forth") had "opened the doors of the Presbyterian Church to various 'winds of doctrine'."
 As a result, the Reformed Churches of New Zealand were officially established in 1953.

 One group under George Mackenzie left in the 1960s and formed the Orthodox Presbyterian Church of New Zealand.

-The other breakaway church is Grace Presbyterian Church of New Zealand, which was formed of both a group of pre-existing independent churches, and a number of churches that left the PCANZ after the homosexual controversy of 2003.
+The other breakaway church is Grace Presbyterian Church of New Zealand, which was formed from a group of pre-existing independent churches and several churches that left the PCANZ after the homosexual controversy of 2003.
 These united into a new Presbyterian denomination for New Zealand.